mschwab56/streembitseed/README.md

 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/streemio-org/streemio-seed/tags) are created regularly to indicate new official, stable release versions of Streemio Core.
+[Tags](https://github.com/streembit/streembitseed/tags) are created regularly to indicate new official, stable release versions of Streembit Core.

 The codebase is maintained using the “contributor workflow” where everyone without exception contributes patch proposals using “pull requests”.
 This facilitates social contribution, easy testing and peer review.